camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/create-a-process.md

 title: "Create a process"
 ---

+This document demonstrates quick resources and steps to guide you through creating a process.

 _New to BPMN and want to learn more before moving forward?
 [This blog post](https://zeebe.io/blog/2018/08/bpmn-for-microservices-orchestration-a-primer-part-1/) helps to explain the standard and why it's a good fit for microservices orchestration._

 _In case you're already familiar with BPMN and how to create a BPMN model in Camunda Modeler, you can find the finished model that we create during the tutorial here: [Zeebe Getting Started Tutorial Process Model](assets/order-process.bpmn)._